Christmas Markets Cruise 2017

 brilliantly simple with a flat fare pricing system so there's no

 danger of being cheated).

 if you can use any frequent flier miles you might have for this

 travel, and/or check to see what the best fare you can get on

 your favorite airline is, then compare it to the Amadeus rate

 You are therefore free to make your

-own arrangements, any way you wish, to travel to Prague or
+own arrangements, any way you wish, to travel to Budapest and then

-home again from Nuremberg, and you can of course make extra
+home again from wherever, and you can of course make extra

 stops and arrive earlier or stay longer.
 You can choose whichever